robu/robertburen.com/content/cv/omx.md

 type: cv
 ---

-My first real job!
+Robert's first real job!
 OM Group / OM Technology / OMX, now Nasdaq OMX, was at that point a marketplace for standardized options and futures contracts.
 They also sold their exchange technology to other marketplaces.
-I was part of the small team that developed the Windows trading client for the OM platform.
+Robert was part of the small team that developed the Windows trading client for the OM platform.
 The client was written in C++ and used the MFC framework.